Skip to main content

 Syntactic scopes

 For programming languages where Cursorless has rich parse tree support, we support modifiers that expand to the nearest containing function, class, etc. See the source code for a list of supported languages.
-Some languages are still supported using our legacy implementation; those will be listed in here.
 Below is a list of supported scope types, keeping in mind that this table can sometimes lag behind the actual list.
 Your cheatsheet (say "cursorless cheatsheet" with VSCode focused) will have the most up-to-date list.
-It can also be helpful to use the scope visualizer to visualize the scope types on your own code.
+It can also be helpful to use the scope visualizer to visualize the scope types on your own code, though keep in mind that the scope visualizer only works on language scopes that have been upgraded to our next-gen scope engine, so it may not work every time.

 TermSyntactic element